Receive Our Newsletter

 Ismail Fahd Ismail is considered the spiritual father of the Kuwaiti novel and, Since the appearance of his first novel, The Sky Was Blue, in 1970, has published 27 novels, 3 collections of short stories and 2 plays.
 He has also written several works of literary criticism.
 He obtained the Kuwait State Encouragement Award for the Novel in 1989 and for Literary Criticism in 2002.
 His support for a large number of short story writers and novelists and his encouragement of new creative talent had a significant impact on the Kuwaiti and Arab literary scene.

 For some years, Ismail worked as a teacher for the Kuwaiti Ministry of Education before moving into education management for the Ministry.
 He completed his education in Kuwait at the Higher Institute for Dramatic Arts, obtaining a BA in Literature and Literary Criticism.
 He also founded a private company for artistic production and in 1985 resigned from his position at the Ministry of Education to focus on his writing career.

-His novel The Phoenix and the Faithful Friend (2012) was longlisted for the International Prize for Arabic Fiction in 2014, and Al-Sabiliat shortlisted for the 2017 IPAF prize.
+His novel The Phoenix and the Faithful Friend (2012) was longlisted for the International Prize for Arabic Fiction in 2014.